• Skip to primary navigation

 Boiling sweet potatoes with skin

-• While you might find peeled boiled sweet potatoes recipes, it's advisable to leave the skin on when boiling sweet potatoes.
+• While you'll find most peeled boiled sweet potato recipes, it's advisable to leave the skin on when boiling sweet potatoes.

 • This is because most nutrients are found next to the skin and on the skin.